 Generally, RMDs are taken proportionately from all IRAs on file.
 However, if you prefer, you may request that we take your distribution from a specific account.

 Note: Consolidating your IRAs can make tracking your RMDs easier.
 Learn more.

 When to Take Distributions

-You must take your first minimum distribution by April 1 of the year after you reach age 70½.1 If you take your first distribution between January 1 and April 1 of that year, you must take your next distribution on or before December 31 of the same year.
+You must begin taking annual RMDs when you reach age 70½.
+You must take your first annual minimum distribution no later than April 1 of the year after you reach age 70½.2 If you take your first distribution between January 1 and April 1 of that year, you must take your next distribution on or before December 31 of the same year.
 For each year that follows, you must take your minimum distribution on or before December 31.